thePeras/LDTS_Flappy_Tiger/docs/README.md

 **Problem in Context**

-It easy to see that the whole game has several states, such as the main menu, the game itself, the game over screen, leaderboard screen, etc. So, the program should be able to handle these states in a simple and efficient way.
+It easy to see that the whole game has several states, such as the main mainMenu, the game itself, the game over screen, leaderboard screen, etc. So, the program should be able to handle these states in a simple and efficient way.
 Also we need to easily change the game state when the user interacts with the game.
 For example, if the player has died, the game state should be set to the game over screen.

 **The Pattern**